 Seen Restaurant & Bar at Avani+ Riverside Bangkok

 Seen sits on the 26th floor of the Avani+ Riverside, which puts it well below Silom's altitude but directly over the Chao Phraya.
 The river views face both directions, and the venue is newer and less discovered than Lebua.
-If you're staying riverside and don't want to cross town for a rooftop drink, this solves that problem with a high-quality bar program and a kitchen that can carry a full dinner.
-The tradeoff is access: the Riverside location requires planning if you're coming from Sukhumvit, because the BTS doesn't reach here directly.
+If you're staying riverside and don't want to cross town for a rooftop drink, this solves that problem with a high quality bar program and a kitchen that can carry a full dinner.
+The trade-off is access.
+The Riverside location takes planning if you're coming from Sukhumvit, because the BTS doesn't reach here directly.
 A river taxi is the better approach.
 Cocktails from $14.

 Wireless Road (วิทยุ)

-Wireless Road is the business district rooftop, quieter than Silom, better suited to a relaxed evening than a big night out.
+Wireless Road is the business district rooftop, quieter than Silom and better suited to a relaxed evening than a big night out.
 One venue here earns a spot on this list for a specific reason.

 Char Restaurant at Hotel Indigo Bangkok Wireless Road

 Works best for travelers who want food plus drinks in a less obvious tourist circuit.
-Worth it if and only if the grill menu appeals.
+Worth it if the grill menu appeals.
 Pure view-seekers should go elsewhere.

 How this list compares to the major Bangkok rooftop editorial coverage